Tom Scott (presenter): Lateral with Tom Scott

 Lateral with Tom Scott is a weekly comedy podcast taking the format of a game show where Scott and three contestants take turns asking each other difficult questions that require lateral thinking to answer, which was adapted from a 2018 six-episode game show on Scott's main YouTube channel that was also co-developed with David Bodycombe.
+Scott stated in an interview with IGN that the show was inspired by QI.

-Scott has continued the podcast into 2024 despite indefinitely pausing his weekly YouTube release schedule.
+Scott has continued the podcast through 2024, despite indefinitely pausing his weekly YouTube release schedule.
+The show was performed live at the 2024 Cheerful Earful podcast festival, and again in 2025.

 In November 2024, the Lateral puzzle book was released.
 The book contains questions and clues from the podcast so fans can play their own version of the game.